1953 Sudanese parliamentary election

 Parliamentary elections were held in Sudan on 2 and 25 November 1953, prior to the implementation of home rule.
-The result was a victory for the National Unionist Party, which won 51 of the 97 seats in House of Representatives.
-The NUP also obtained a majority in the Senate, where they won 21 of the 30 indirectly elected seats (elected by local and provincial councils) and 10 of the 20 members were nominated to the Senate by the British Governor-General.
-Although the Umma Party and some of the British press alleged that Egypt had interfered in the election, it was generally seen as free and fair.
+The result was a victory for the recently founded National Unionist Party, led by Ismail al-Azhari, which won 51 of the 97 seats in the House of Representatives and was invited to form a government.
+The NUP also secured a majority in the Senate, winning 21 of the 30 indirectly elected seats, which were chosen by local and provincial councils; a further 10 of the 20 Senate members were nominated by British Governor-General.

+Although the Umma Party and sections of the British press alleged that Egypt had interfered in the election, it was generally regarded as free and fair.